aboalang/aboa/README.md

 - No package management or pre-built distribution.
-Reuse is assumed to be achieved by inclusion of other sources, however they are acquired (e.g. git, tarball) and arranged (e.g. copied, symlinked).
+Reuse is assumed to be achieved by inclusion of other sources, however they are acquired (e.g. git, tarball) and arranged (e.g. copied, symlinked, submodule).

 ## distinquishing (possibly unique?) features